Suboxone is an opioid medication that helps people who are withdrawing from potent opioids, such as oxycodone and the illegal drug heroin.

 The medication, available only through a doctor’s prescription medication, comes in the form of a tablet or a thin film strip that is a combination of buprenorphine and naloxone.
 Both of these drugs have been effective in blocking the effects of stronger opioids, and they have both been approved by the Food and Drug Administration (FDA) to help people recover from opioid abuse.

 Generally, buprenorphine eases uncomfortable opiate withdrawal symptoms, while naloxone blocks the highs of stronger opioids.
-A medical professional places a Suboxone strip under patients’ tongues, where it dissolves.
+You can place a Suboxone strip under your tongue, where it dissolves.

 The therapeutic use of Suboxone is part of medication-assisted treatment (MAT) programs, which have been recognized for how they help people who are working through overcoming their opioid dependence and addiction.